hrbrmstr/mgrs/README.md

 ‘MGRS’ is derived from the ‘Universal Transverse Mercator’ (‘UTM’) grid system and the universal polar stereographic (‘UPS’) grid system, but uses a different labeling convention.
 The ‘MGRS’ is used for the entire earth.
-Methods are provided to onvert ‘MGRS’ coordinates to and from other coordinate systems.
+Methods are provided to convert ‘MGRS’ coordinates to and from other coordinate systems.

 Essentially, a lightweight R wrapper around bits of